mtaimoorkhan/TrustedCode/README.md

 # Trusted Code: Python to WhyML Converter

 A framework that automatically translates Python functions into Why3 specifications for formal verification.
-The system uses LangGraph for workflow orchestration and Claude for intelligent code translation, with iterative error correction and a capability gap analysis.
+The system uses LangGraph for workflow orchestration and Claude for code translation, with iterative error correction and a capability gap analysis.

 The system follows a multi-stage pipeline: